Generalization bounds for learning under graph-dependence: A survey: Concluding remarks

 \item The dependency graph model we consider requires variables in disjoint non-adjacent subgraphs to be independent.
 There are some newly introduced dependency graph models such as weighted dependency graphs~\citep{dousse2019weighted,feray2018weighted}, and the combination of mixing coefficients and dependency graphs \citep{lampert2018dependency, isaev2021extremal}.
-It would be interesting to use the new dependency graph to obtain generalization bounds for learning under different dependent settings.
+It would be interesting to use these new dependency graphs to obtain generalization bounds for learning under different dependent settings.

 \item Recently, there are some new breakthroughs establishing sharper stability bounds \citep{feldman2019high, bousquet2020sharper}.
-It would be a fascinating axis of research to adapt the presented stability results to match this new direction.
+It would be interesting to follow these results and to obtain sharper stability bounds for learning under graph-dependence.

 \end{enumerate}